pedscoffee/PhysicianPromptEngineering/quick-guide.md

             <h3 class="card-title text-primary">Add Your Dot Phrases</h3>
           </div>
           <div class="card-body">
-            <p class="text-sm">You already worked hard to figure out exactly what you like to say, let's make it automatic.</p>
+            <p class="text-sm">You already worked hard to figure out exactly what you like to say, and now we can make it automatic.</p>
           </div>
         </div>